SeamusIngram/analog-press/README.md

 The DTA input coordinates are taken straight from Arte's pico rectangle firmware [here](https://github.com/JulienBernard3383279/pico-rectangle/blob/master/src/dac_algorithms/melee_F1.cpp).
 This is based on the current Frame1 DAC, which means there are some nerfs found on the b0xx that are not implemented.
 If you wish to understand why certain coordinates values were chosen, and the combinations of buttons that yield certain coordinates, you can read the **b0xx SSBM [instruction manual](https://drive.google.com/file/d/1InBmEJkWi3E5ReAUIGM9loHygaoNODcf/view).**

 ### Motivation for Alternative DTA methods
 The current DTA scheme in box controllers maps a combination of buttons to a specific coordinate, allowing for fast consistent inputs.
 These inputs are generated in a fundamentally different way that how an analog stick creates inputs.
 This can lead to balance issues, as risks associated with certain stick inputs will never occur on a box.
 It is possible that relative parity between the current digital and analog controllers can be reached through smart changes and regulations, but it can be difficult to determine the best way to achieve balance.
 Do you implement travel time nerfs?
 Add randomness to boxes?
 Do gamecube controllers need a buff?
+Should it be in game like UCF, or enforced by the controller?
 There are lots of possible solutions, but it can be hard to find an answer that delivers parity between control schemes, while not changing the balance of the game or upsetting large amounts of the playerbase.
 By making digital controllers more 'analog', it more closely connects the different styles of controllers, so they are subject to the same risks during gameplay, and makes them more intuitive to balance.

 ### Frame1 with Travel Time
 A potential solution to travel time concerns on digital controllers.
 It does not eliminate all disparity between analog and digital inputs, but it has been suggested as a way of balancing them.
 The typically suggested implementation is for the controller to output an intermediate value between the original and final destination when moving to a new coordinate.